AndrewKassab/precisepass/README.md

 # Extra information / Security
 On first use, a password file is created in the user's /etc directory.
 The privileges are automatically set so that it can only be accessed with root / administrative priviledges.
 Use of the script will also require root, so the script will prompt the user for a password upon use if they are not already within a sudo / root session.
 The manager works by searching for specific key words in that password file and retrieving the text that follows them.

+# Goals / Improvements
+- Finish Mac Version
+- Allow user to generate a password when adding passwords